A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: 2D Experiments

 The boundary conditions used in this test case involve a rotation of the exterior boundary circle by $f$ radians combined with moving the inner boundary by a factor $f$ closer to the outer boundary (where $f=0$ means no motion and $f=1$ means that the inner boundary would coincide with the outer boundary).
 Values of $f$ tried were $0.1$, $0.3$, $0.6$, and $0.7$.
 The resulting deformed meshes are illustrated in Fig.~\ref{fig:anndef}.

 The number of ALS steps to compute these deformed meshes is given in Table~\ref{tab:annruns}.
 The columns of this table are as follows.
 The first column $f$ is the amount of boundary deformation as described in the previous paragraph.
-The second column UBN--IS is the number of iterations of iterative stiffening required by UBN.
-The third column UBN--NM is the number of iterations of Newton's method required by UBN.
-The fourth column UBN-ALS is the number of ALS steps required by UBN (and hence is the sum of the second and third columns).
+The second column \# inv is the number of inverted elements in the deformed mesh prior to application of UBN.
+The third column UBN--IS is the number of iterations of iterative stiffening required by UBN.
+The fourth column UBN--NM is the number of iterations of Newton's method required by UBN.
+The fifth column UBN-ALS is the number of ALS steps required by UBN (and hence is the sum of the second and third columns).

 The remaining columns of the table report on results from the continuation algorithm.
-The fifth column is the number of major iterations (i.e., updates to the continuation parameter $\lambda$) required by the continuation algorithm using the adaptive rule discussed in Section~\ref{sec:contin} with parameter $\eta=1/3$.
-The sixth column is the number of ALS steps required by continuation.
-The seventh and eighth columns are the same quantities when $\eta=1.2$.
+The sixth column is the number of major iterations (i.e., updates to the continuation parameter $\tau$) required by the continuation algorithm when constant-size steps are employed.
+The seventh column is the number of ALS steps required by continuation.
+The eighth and ninth columns are the same quantities required by the continuation algorithm using the adaptive rule discussed in Section~\ref{sec:contin} with parameter $\eta=1/3$.
+The tenth and eleventh columns are the same quantities when $\eta=1.2$.
 Note that $\eta=1.2$ is a quite aggressive choice of stepsize for continuation, since any value of $\eta>1$ means that updating the boundary could cause an inversion.
 For this 2D test case, an aggressive choice of $\eta$ did not seem to hinder convergence, but the results for a large value of $\eta$ in 3D described in the next section are less favorable.

-For $f = 0.8$, neither method was able to find a solution.
-UBN's iterative stiffening did not untangle the mesh after the maximum number of iterations (400) had been reached, and continuation stalled at $\lambda = 0.93$.
+For $f = 0.8$, neither UBN nor Newton continuation was able to find a solution.
+UBN's iterative stiffening did not untangle the mesh after the maximum number of iterations (400) had been reached, and continuation stalled at $\tau = 0.93$ when adaptive steps were used and terminated with an inverted element when constant steps were used.

 It should be noted that a highly deformed mesh like the solution when $f=0.7$ is probably not physically valid because the finite element discretization is no longer an accurate approximation to the underlying PDE.
 Nonetheless, we include extreme cases like this because it is interesting to compare the two algorithms in limiting cases.
 The test results show that UBN is much faster than continuation for both modest and extreme deformations.